clux/facemaulers/recaps/52-gilgrinvault.md

 - Mage Guild's Suppliers
 TODO: proficiency / book + skill

+54 Recap
+The 3 of you went on a raiding mission into the vault of gilgrin (secure).
+Therein, you found the hammer of grymin, various other high level weaponry, and also a brass dragon, Felgolos, who could shapeshift.
+Partially, self-isolating, (fire giants ensure his children were spread wide while he had access to the spine, its forge, hobbies, reading), but recently he was actually imprisoned.
+Umnos.

 55 Waterdeep with Hanir
 He wakes up from a deep sleep coverd in dark dreams.
 Dreams of him being taken away.